josua8-dev/josuaportfolio/README.md

 Welcome to my Portfolio!
 Here I will show you my Projects I am currently working on

-## Projects

-- **Guess the Number** – Simple Web Game made in python, using flask for demonstrative purposes
-- **Portfolio Website** – Wow this is what you are here for look at that

 ## Reach my Website

 You can view my Website by following this link: